Architecture - Engineering - Construction Management (AEC)

-The program is coordinated by Engineering & Public Policy in collaboration with the Heinz College, the Department of Social & Decision Sciences (in the College of Humanities & Social Sciences) and the Tepper School of Business.
-E&TIM's unique, cross-cutting approach allows students to develop capabilities for leading innovation while growing and leveraging their own areas of technical expertise.
+The program is coordinated by Engineering & Public Policy.
+ETIM’s unique, cross-cutting approach allows students to develop capabilities for leading innovation while growing and leveraging their own areas of technical expertise.
 ETIM has five optional career tracks for students to tailor their learnings including, Analytics, Consulting, Entrepreneurship, Product Management, and R&D/Technology Management.

 Information Networking Institute (INI)

 Integrated Innovation Institute

 The Integrated Innovation Institute is a joint initiative of the College of Engineering, College of Fine Arts (CFA) and Tepper School of Business.
 The Institute currently offers three multidisciplinary graduate degree programs across its locations in Pittsburgh and Silicon Valley: Master of Integrated Innovation for Products & Services and Master of Science in Software Management.

 Integrated master’s/bachelor’s program (IMB)